armangins/Color-detection/README.md

+Color Detector
 ![](images/color%20detection.PNG)

-PHP image top color detector
-detects any images top dominant colors and displays with precents
+detects any images top 5 dominant colors and displays it with precents this project was made with PHP